WAITING FOR THE OUT (2026)

-Dan in Waiting for the Out (2026) is portrayed as a sensitive, conflicted philosophy teacher who brings academic ideas into the prison classroom while wrestling with his own family’s history of incarceration.
+In the 2026 production Waiting for the Out, Dan is portrayed as a sensitive, conflicted philosophy teacher who brings academic ideas into the prison classroom while wrestling with his own family’s history of incarceration.

 Character Overview